Central Oregon Coast Recreation & Attractions

 NEWPORT’S HISTORIC BAYFRONT has easy access docks to view the busy waterfront with fishing boats, whale watching and charter fishing boats, restaurants, galleries, fresh seafood shops and many other activities.

-NYE BEACH in Newport is a home to galleries, restaurants, the Performing Arts Center and is a great place to walk and browse thru dozens of shops.
+NYE BEACH in Newport is a home to many shops, restaurants and the Performing Arts Center and is a great place to walk and browse .
 Located west of Hwy 101 from the center of Newport, take Olive St west.
 Several fine hotels and restaurants are within easy walking distance in the Nye Beach area.

 NEWPORT PERFORMING ARTS CENTER, 777 W. Olive PO Box 1315 Newport, OR 97365 The Newport Performing Arts Center is home to the Newport Symphony and live performances by touring theater and dance groups